Alaska Labor Laws Guide

 Drug and alcohol testing laws

-Employers in Alaska are not required to conduct drug and alcohol testing — but such checks are not forbidden by law.
+Employers in Alaska aren’t required to conduct drug and alcohol testing — but such checks aren’t forbidden by law.

-The law only regulates certain conditions if a lawsuit occurs to protect employers from wrongful termination lawsuits.
+The law only regulates certain conditions in the event of a lawsuit to protect employers from wrongful termination claims.

 If they suspect that an employee is using controlled substances at work, it means they are directly posing threats to workplace safety — and, therefore, violating occupational safety and health regulations.